Steam Revenue Calculator & Earnings Estimator

 Steam takes a 30% revenue share on the first $10 million in sales, 25% on sales between $10-50 million, and 20% on sales above $50 million.
 Most indie games fall in the 30% tier.
 After Steam's cut, developers also face regional pricing adjustments averaging about 22% discount globally.

-The median indie game on Steam earns approximately $5,000-$15,000 in lifetime revenue.
-However, the distribution is extremely skewed: the top 10% of indie games earn over $200,000, while the bottom 50% earn less than $5,000.
-Genre, marketing, review scores, and store page quality significantly affect revenue.
+The median Steam game earns between $5,000 and $15,000 in lifetime gross revenue.
+However, the distribution is heavily skewed: the top 10% earn over $200,000, while the bottom 50% earn under $5,000.
+Well-made indie games with solid marketing typically fall in the $50,000-$300,000 range depending on genre.

 Does the review-to-sales multiplier vary by genre?